7:50 Registration and Continental Breakfast

 Click here for more information about Neal.

-Sarah is the YLD Liaison and a Council member of the NCBA Education Law Section, as well as a delegate to the ABA House of Delegates, the Bar Outreach Division Director for the North Carolina Bar Association Young Lawyers Division, and a member of the NCBF Pro Bono Committee.
-Sarah has been recognized by The Best Lawyers in America as "One to Watch" for Labor and Employment Law – Management.
+Collins is the YLD Liaison and a Council member of the NCBA Education Law Section, as well as a delegate to the ABA House of Delegates, the Bar Outreach Division Director for the North Carolina Bar Association Young Lawyers Division, and a member of the NCBF Pro Bono Committee.
+Collins has been recognized by The Best Lawyers in America as "One to Watch" for Labor and Employment Law – Management.

-Click here for more information about Sarah.
+Click here for more information about Collins.

 Thomas C. Shanahan